johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Emotional reactions only add your suffering and limit the scope of your response.
   Use glimpses/mindfulness to catch/mute the reaction.

+- Be the calm.
+Calm is contagious.
+  > Need to do more thinking before speaking.

 # Memento Mori: All we have is time; lack of attention throws it away